 Values are the things that are important to us as individuals, as a school community, and as part of the wider community that the school belongs to.

 World Values Day challenges us to think about our most important values and to act on them.
-Our focus this year is on Values for Community.
+Our theme this year is Values Bring Us Together.

-By putting our values into action in a way that will help to strengthen our school community and the local communities in which we live and study, we can change ourselves and the whole world for the better.
+By putting our values into action in a way that brings us closer together as a school community and brings us closer together with the wider communities around us, we can change ourselves and the whole world for the better.